open-cluster-management-io/ocm/README.md

 # Addon Framework

-This is to define an addon framework library and related manageds for addon registration and lifecycle.
+This is to define an addon framework library.

 Still in PoC phase.